amirarsalan90/sarcastic_gpt_bot/README.md

 python telegram_bot.py
 ```

 You can play with langchain template string inside `telegram_bot.py` to change the behavior of the bot.
-I have set it to be sarcastic, and not so friendly :D
+I have set it to be sarcastic, mean, and not so friendly :D